 Active participation in the class is required to pass the course.
-The student will be evaluated in the form of a midterm test after topic 5 (30 points), a practical stylistic analysis of the text at the end of the midterm, which will focus on the application of the acquired knowledge and the identification of different types of styles (20 points), and in the exam period in the form of a final test (50 points).
-The course is completed with an assessment resulting from the continuous assessment of learning outcomes during the teaching part of the semester of study and from the final assessment of learning outcomes (50/50).
+The student will be evaluated during the semester in the form of a midterm test on the first 5 topics (30 points), a practical stylistic analysis of the text at the end of the midterm, which will focus on the application of the acquired knowledge and the identification of different types of styles (20 points), and in the exam period in the form of a final test (50 points).

+The course is completed with an assessment resulting from the continuous assessment of the learning outcomes during the teaching part of the semester of study and from the final assessment of the learning outcomes (50/50).